Dr Teresa Karippai

-2. My expertise and experience - Teresa’s knowledge and understanding of psychology, psychotherapy and science, together with her personal and professional experiences, enables her to see with great clarity different ways of empowering individuals on their therapeutic journey.
-She has over 19 years of experience in working with many individuals, couples and groups.
-She is also one of the Founders and Directors of Terapia Consultancy, a busy private practice at the heart of London, offering a range of psychological and therapeutic services.
+My expertise and experience - Teresa’s knowledge and understanding of psychotherapy, somatic awareness and body-based therapeutic approaches, and psychology together with her personal and professional experiences, enables her to see with great clarity different ways of empowering individuals on their therapeutic journey.
+She is a chartered Counselling Psychologist with 19 years of experience in working with individuals, couples and groups.
+She is one of the Founders and Directors of Terapia Consultancy, a private practice at the heart of London, offering a range of psychological and therapeutic services.
 Dr Karippai is a scholarly reviewer of the European Journal of Qualitative Research in Psychotherapy.
 She is also a clinical and academic supervisor for Trainees and practitioners in the field of Psychology and Psychotherapy.
-She has keen interests in working with Anxiety, depression, addiction, relationship issues in a more holistic way by incorporating a variety of therapeutic approaches in order to facilitate positive change.
+She has a keen interest in working with Trauma, Anxiety, depression, addiction, and relationship issues in a more holistic way by incorporating a variety of therapeutic approaches in order to facilitate positive outcomes.

 Training, qualifications & experience

 1. My qualifications - Teresa holds a Professional Doctoral Degree in Counselling Psychology and Psychotherapy.
-The extensive academic and clinical training during her Doctorate degree gave her the opportunity to study, research and train in all major therapeutic modalities including Psychoanalytic approaches, Attachment therapy, Existential and Phenomenological approaches, CBT, Mindfulness, EMDR, DBT and more.
-She holds full Chartered membership with the British Psychological Society.
-Her work is regulated by Health and Care Professions Council, which provides the most rigorous standards of regulation for Health Professionals in UK.
-She holds keen interest in the therapeutic application of mindfulness and body-focussed approaches.
-Since her student years she has had keen interest in Davanloo’s ISTDP approach and Schwartz's IFS approach to therapy.
+The extensive academic and clinical training during her Doctorate degree gave her the opportunity to study, research and train in all major therapeutic modalities including Psychoanalytic approaches, Attachment therapy, Existential and Phenomenological approaches, CBT, Mindfulness, EMDR, DBT.
+She has been extensively trained in trauma-based approaches and body-based /somatic therapies.
+She holds a full Chartered membership with the British Psychological Society.
+Her work is regulated by Health and Care Professions Council.
+She holds a keen interest in the therapeutic application of mindfulness and body-focused approaches and has developed her own way of working somatically.
+Since her student years, she has had keen interest in Davanloo’s ISTDP approach and Schwartz's IFS approach to therapy.
 She has a number of qualifications from CPD courses over the years and continues to engage in researching and incorporating the latest therapeutic advancements into her private practice.

-2. Experience - Her experience ranges from working in multidisciplinary teams in the NHS; working as a lecturer and researcher (postgraduate level); to working with different organisations and charities in providing psychological and therapeutic support.
-In the past 12 years she has worked with clients in her busy private practice at the heart of London.
+2. Experience - Her experience ranges from having a busy private practice to working in multidisciplinary teams in the NHS; working as a lecturer and researcher at a postgraduate level; to working with different organisations and charities in providing psychological and therapeutic support.
+In the past 12 years, she has worked with a variety of clients in her busy private practice at the heart of London.
 She is one of the founders and Directors of Terapia Consultancy.